SchulzLab/STARE/README.md

 ![STARE_Flow](/Figures/STARE_FlowBig.png)

 If you want to test your installation and try out some example runs, we have the *Code/runTestCases.sh* script for you.
-It serves purposes:
+It serves the following purposes:
 - It gives examples on how to run STARE and which flags to use.
 To get inspiration have a look at the individual test commands.
 - It also compares the output of its test runs against pre-computed results to make sure that the installation worked correctly (**/Test/Test_Controls/**).
 It will tell you with a subtle ERROR massage if something went wrong.